syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 **Load and save the Dockstate using Isolated Storage:**

-DockingManager allows to save and load the dockstate using isolated storage
+DockingManager allows you to save and load the dockstate using isolated storage.

 {% highlight c# %}

-// Shows the Isolated storage format
+// Shows the Isolated storage format.

 DockingManager1.LoadDockState();